ISSN 2311-3219 - An International Triannual Journal

 Appropriate statistical treatment of the data is essential.
 When the statistical analysis is performed, the name of the statistical test used, number for each analysis, comparisons of interest, alpha level and the actual p-value for each test should be provided.

 Acknowledgments of people involved, national or international grants and/or funds, etc. should be placed in a separate section (both in regular article and short communications) before the reference list.

 The source of funding and conflict of interest statement must be included in the manuscript at the end of the manuscript before References section.
 The funding source can also be mentioned in the Acknowledgement section.
 For more details, please read section "Statement for Competing Interest / Conflict of Interest / Intellectual Property Right".

-In the text, the references should be cited as numbers with brackets at the end of sentence or after the first author name before full stop.
+In the text, the references should be cited as numbers with brackets at the end of the sentence or after the first author's name before the full stop.
 For example; similar results were reported earlier . or [1, 2]. or [1-3].
 The results reported by Raza et al. indicate that ......
 The typescript should be carefully checked to ensure that the spelling of the author's name is exactly the same as mentioned in the reference list.
 All the references cited in the text should be written at the end of manuscript as cited in the text, not alphabetically.

 At the end, references should be written as follow:

 Van der Geer J, Hanraads JAJ, Lupton RA.
 The art of writing a scientific article.
 J Sci Commun 2010; 163:51-9.

 Strunk Jr W, White EB.
 The elements of style.
 4th ed.
 New York: Longman; 2000.